Divyateja04/CS-F214-Assignment-2/README.md

 ### IMPLICATION ELIMINATION
 Here if current statement is "b" and we get this by using implication elimination on the statement "a>b" given "a".
-We generate a string "a>b "since we know the initial term and we also know the eliminated term Then we compare it with the term from which we eliminate i.e. "(a>b)" By default brackets are added while comparing since we always know > will be inside brackets
+We generate a string "a>b" since we know the initial term and we also know the eliminated term Then we compare it with the term from which we eliminate i.e. "(a>b)" By default brackets are added while comparing since we always know > will be inside brackets